Deer Hunt Info

 Our hunting lodge is located in Northwest Missouri, 5 miles from the Iowa border which allows us to hunt both Missouri and Iowa.
 We hunt Harrison and Worth counties in Missouri, Ringgold and Decatur counties in Iowa.
 These counties are considered by many to be one of the best trophy areas in the country, with several giants being taken throughout the years.
 Missouri has a 4 point restriction that is only in the northern tier of counties which has helped our overall quality of bucks.
 We conduct our hunts on more than 20,000 acres of privately owned ground that is managed for high quality trophy whitetails.
 We have a great mix of terrain that consists of hardwood timber, corn and soybean fields, alfalfa fields, river bottoms, and a lot of CRP fields with food plots.

 To ensure trophy quality for years to come, we offer only a limited number of bookings each year.
 We also have minimum size limits in place for the bucks.
-The minimum size for archery hunts is 130" and the minimum size limits for firearms hunts is 140".
-Bucks are taken every year over 150" and we have taken bucks over 200".
+The minimum size for all deer hunts is 140" gross B&C, with exceptions for youth and management deer, which is determined by Border Bucks.
+A small deer fine of $1000.00, will have to be paid to Border Bucks prior to departure.
+Our goal is to protect the quality of our bucks, by protecting the immature bucks, being the 2 1/2 and 3 1/2 yr old bucks.
+We would love nothing more than to have nothing but 4 1/2 year old bucks and older to be harvested.
+Our average buck, scores close to 150", so our management plan is working.
 Our overall average on shot opportunity for archers is 65% and firearms 75%.
 Shot opportunities are very hard to figure for us, because we have several clients who return each year that pass on shooter bucks waiting on a giant, or a particular buck.
 Our hunts are conducted from over 425 large, well equipped tree stands, ladder stands, ground blinds and elevated enclosed shooting houses.
 Our stands are not over hunted, and each and every year we have farms that we do not hunt.
 We like to rotate our farms to ensure top quality hunting for years to come.

 Our deer hunts are 5 ½ days for archery, 5 days for rifle and shotgun, and 6 days for muzzle loader.
 Our deer hunts are considered to be semi-guided.
 Each hunter will have a guide that will take you to and from each stand.
 We normally run 2 to 3 hunters per guide ratio.
 All of our hunting lands are close, some hunters may walk out of camp and others may have a 10-15 minute ride.
 We like to get our hunters situated well before daylight to allow plenty of time for the woods to settle down before first light.
 I have hunted this area since I first started hunting, at the early age of 6, and I know most of the backdoors to get hunters into stands with few disturbances, which makes for a more productive hunt.
 Our guides take their jobs seriously and they work hard to ensure a top quality experience for our hunters.